 Challenging the Process

 Far too often, we cling to what is familiar, even if what we cling to is known to be inadequate.
-The law of inertia governs most large groups: if it takes effort to change something, nothing will change.
-In Module Seven, you will learn to search out opportunities to change, grow, innovate, and improve.
+The law of inertia governs most large groups: nothing will change if it takes effort to change something.
+In Module Eleven, you will learn to search out opportunities to change, grow, innovate, and improve.

-In Module Fourteen, you will learn about inventory management to help you understand this vital part of the manufacturing operation.
+In Module Twelve, you will learn about inventory management to help you understand this vital part of the manufacturing operation.

 Production Activity Control

-In Module Fifteen, we discuss Production Activity Control (PAC), you will learn how to plan production in the most efficient manner to reduce quality problems such as high defect rates, high return rates, and poor quality; output problems like long lead times, unreasonable production schedules, high inventory rates, and supply chain interruptions; and cost problems such as low efficiency and idle people or machines.
+In Module Thirteen, we discuss Production Activity Control (PAC).
+You will learn how to plan production in the most efficient manner to reduce quality problems such as high defect rates, high return rates, and poor quality; output problems like long lead times, unreasonable production schedules, high inventory rates, and supply chain interruptions; and cost problems such as low efficiency and idle people or machines.

 Lean Production and JIT